 - Bupropion (Wellbutrin)

-Benzodiazepine-class drugs such as Xanax or Klonopin are the most-frequently-prescribed pharmacological solutions to anxiety.
-Because alcohol and benzodiazepines are both CNS depressants their effects are greatly magnified when used together.
-Because the alcohol is metabolized first, the benzodiazepines stay in the person’s system longer.
+Benzodiazepine-class drugs, such as Xanax or Klonopin, are the most frequently prescribed anxiolytic medications to treat the symptoms of anxiety.
+Because both alcohol and benzodiazepines are both CNS depressants, their effects are magnified greatly if used simultaneously.
+The alcohol is metabolized first, with the benzodiazepines staying in the body longer.

 - Increased intoxication

 - Cognitive impairment

 - Poor motor coordination

 - Death due to respiratory depression

 If that isn’t concerning enough, and if one or both of these substances are abused for an extended period, serious psychological disorders can worsen or develop anew, such as psychosis, PTSD, clinical depression, and cross-addiction.

 It does not mean to say that non-benzodiazepine medications, eg. antihistamines, such as Atarax, are safe in any way – alcohol should still be avoided.
 While drugs like Atarax do not present the same risk of dependence or addiction as benzo drugs, they are still a hypnotic sedative and CNS depressant.
 Mixing alcohol and non-benzodiazepine medications, such as Atarax, can cause dizziness, severe sedation, and confusion.

 Common Anti Anxiety Medications: